kent-lee/deviantart-scraper/README.md

         **UPDATE**: for new uploads, this trick no longer works.
 However, the image quality can still be changed.
 To do this, you keep everything in the image URL the same and change the part `q_\d+,strp` to `q_100`

-      - URL with no `/v1/fill` inside: this is the original image, so just download it
+      - URL with `/f/` but no `/v1/fill` inside: this is the original image, so just download it

-      - URL with `https://img00`, `https://pre00`, or anything similar: I do not know how to get the original image from these types of links.
-Thankfully, they rarely appear
+      - URL with `https://img\d{2}` or `https://pre\d{2}`: this means that the image went through DeviantArt's system and is modified to a specific size.
+I could not figure out how to get the original image from these types of links, i.e. find `https://orig\d{2}` from them, so I just download the image as is

 3. on the DeviantArt gallery website, you need to scroll to the bottom of the page to see all the contents